alexandersep/CSU33012-SWENG-ASS2/Contribution.md

     * Implemented the calculator into the web app
   * Contributed on the creation of documentaion
   * Contributed to creating the demo video

+* Annelee O' Mahony
+  * Collaborated with Alexander Sepelenco on the functions
+    * Edited the functions for improvement/expansion of the calculator
+  * Package Management
+  * Created and recorded the Demo video
+  * Worked on the documentation

 ### Graph/commit logs
 *TODO*